 Other possibilities are to allow donations or tips like Spoon does.
 Or perhaps individual subscriptions to specific hosts or rooms.
 Judging by the demand for membership though, it doesn’t seem like a few dollars per month or an annual subscription would dissuade too many people from signing up for Clubhouse.

-Clubhouse Stock Conclusion
+Clubhouse Stock Final Thoughts

 Clubhouse stock isn’t available right now on the public markets and as it’s still less than a year old.
 In fact. it doesn’t seem to have plans to offer a Clubhouse stock anytime soon.
 The valuation of the company has already valued Clubhouse at $1 billion after only being in operation for about nine months.
 Needless to say we are waiting for stock options after an IPO!